Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 1. We create new folder with any name (in our case) Data folder.
 Inside Data folder we create new class to use it for database --> Books.cs
 2. Create BookStoreContext.cs file in Data folder ( data connection to database)
 3. After creating Data folder with all needed files and content we can create -MIGRATIONS FOLDER
-4. To create Migrations folder --> dotnet ef migrations add <<AnyNameOfMigrations>> -->/creating database with tables, Class proporties converts to table columns.
+4. To create Migrations folder --> dotnet ef migrations add (AnyMigrationsName) -->/creating database with tables, Class proporties converts to table columns.
 Also, can add new proporties to the table in database
 5. To make changes to our database --> dotnet ef database update
 6. All migrations commands --> dotnet ef migrations